salvo720/cakephp-tutorial-files/readme.txt

 repository cakephp
-in this repository i follow video tutorial of almon pito repository stop in video 41
+in this repository i follow tutorial video of almon pito repository stop at tutorial 38 not working active and inactive/active user and some little bug but project work